shashwat-9/OCP-JAVA/src/Chapter2_Data_Type_Operators/Operators.md

  - Postfix operators increments/decrements and stores the value in the variable and returns the original value.
  - These operators can be applied to both primitive and Wrapper types.
  - Binary numeric promotion and implicit narrowing with possibly boxing could be done in these operators.

+##### Boolean Expressions
+ - Boolean expressions can be formed using only relational operators, equality operators, boolean logical operators, conditional operator, the assignment operator and _instanceof_ operator.

+##### Relational Operators <. >, >=, <=
+ - These are binary operators and operands are __Numeric Expressions__.
+Binary numeric operation is applied to operands.
+Note, char is also a numeric expression.
+ - These operators are _non-associative_ meaning they must be used with logical and, or.

+##### Equality